BMW 02 Series: 1968 January

 BMW 2002 (non USA) production begins with VIN 1650001.

 1968 February

 US-specific 2002 production begins with VIN 1660001.
 A few early production models were actually assembled the previous fall for emissions testing and as press pool cars.
 Approximately 2850 were built by the end of the model year production in Sept 1968.
 These models complied with US DOT and EPA regulations in place as of 1 January 1968.

-1971 facelift
+1971

 In 1971, the 02 Series received a facelift.
 The 3-door hatchback "Touring" body style (badged "2000" initially) and the 1802 model were introduced as part of the facelift, and the 2002ti was replaced by the 2002tii.
 Other changes included wraparound bumpers for all models, a 2-piece instrument cluster and new seats.

 1973

 Exterior trim changes, including revised tail-lights (except for Touring models and in the United States, which maintained round tail lights, US models received the revisions for the 1974 model year), grille and kidney trim.